Table of Contents Show

 🏗️ Real-World Example

-Le Corbusier’s Cabanon (Roquebrune-Cap-Martin, 1952): Isabel’s course uses Le Corbusier’s tiny 3.66 by 3.66 metre wooden cabin as the drawing exercise.
-It is small enough to finish in a few hours, but its modular grid forces students to practice precise dimensioning, walls, openings, and roof lines, the same skills you need on any real project.
+Le Corbusier’s Cabanon (Roquebrune-Cap-Martin, 1952): the course uses Le Corbusier’s tiny 3.66 by 3.66 metre wooden cabin as the drawing exercise.
+It is small enough to finish in a few hours, yet its modular grid forces precise dimensioning of walls, openings, and roof lines, the same skills you need on any real project.

 3. Design and Renovation of Interiors by Allaround Lab

-This program goes a step beyond pure drafting.
-You start with an existing apartment plan and document a complete renovation: demolition drawings, new layout, electrical, lighting, and finishes.
-The result is a portfolio-ready DWG set that you could realistically hand to a contractor.
-For interior designers and architects pivoting toward residential renovations, this course covers exactly the workflow that wins paying projects.
+This program goes past pure drafting.
+You start with an existing apartment plan and document a full renovation: demolition drawings, new layout, electrical, lighting, and finishes.
+The result is a portfolio-ready DWG set you could realistically hand to a contractor.
+For interior-focused architects and designers moving toward residential renovations, it covers the workflow that wins paying projects.

 4. Industrial Loft Design from Start to Finish by LIMA LOFT INTERIORS

-The instructors approach loft design as a real commission.
-You learn to read an existing structure (concrete columns, exposed services, raw walls), produce a measured survey in AutoCAD, then design and document the new layout.
+The instructors treat loft design as a real commission.
+You learn to read an existing structure of concrete columns, exposed services, and raw walls, produce a measured survey in AutoCAD, then design and document the new layout.
 The project covers structural openings, kitchen and bathroom plans, finish schedules, and presentation drawings.
-Adaptive reuse is one of the fastest growing segments of architectural practice, and this course teaches the AutoCAD workflows that fit it best.
+Adaptive reuse is one of the fastest growing parts of practice, and this course teaches the AutoCAD workflow that fits it.

 💡 Pro Tip

-When drafting an existing structure for a renovation or loft project, set up a dedicated layer called EXISTING_STRUCTURE in a non-printing color like grey 8.
-New work goes on separate layers in black.
-Architects on site use this exact convention so that contractors can read what is being demolished, kept, or built new at a glance, and reviewers immediately understand your drawing intent.
+When drafting an existing building for a renovation, put it on a dedicated EXISTING_STRUCTURE layer in a non-printing grey, and keep new work on separate black layers.
+Architects use this convention so contractors can read what is demolished, kept, or built new at a glance, and reviewers grasp your drawing intent immediately.

 5. Furniture Manufacturing for Beginners by Studio Dlux

-Denis Fujii teaches AutoCAD through the lens of an open-source furniture design workflow.
-You draft each component, joinery, hardware, and assembly diagrams to scale, then export drawings ready for CNC routing or workshop production.
-For architects who design custom built-ins, fitted kitchens, or product lines, this course bridges the gap between conceptual sketching and a fabrication file that a maker can actually cut from.
+Denis Fujii teaches AutoCAD through an open-source furniture design workflow.
+You draft each component, joinery, hardware, and assembly diagram to scale, then export drawings ready for CNC routing or workshop production.
+For architects who design custom built-ins, fitted kitchens, or product lines, this course bridges the gap between a concept sketch and a fabrication file a maker can actually cut from.

 6. Drawing and Modeling Urban Spaces with AutoCAD and SketchUp by Bruno Arancibia

-The course is structured around a single workflow: produce a 2D urban site plan in AutoCAD, then carry that geometry into SketchUp to build the 3D massing, paths, vegetation, and surrounding context.
-Bruno covers georeferencing, layer-based DWG export to SketchUp, and how to keep both files coordinated when the design changes.
-For students working on master planning studios or competition entries, this dual-software approach is closer to professional practice than learning either tool in isolation.
+The course follows a single workflow: produce a 2D urban site plan in AutoCAD, then carry that geometry into SketchUp to build the 3D massing, paths, vegetation, and surrounding context.
+Bruno covers georeferencing, layer-based DWG export, and how to keep both files coordinated as the design changes.
+For students on master planning studios or competition entries, this dual-software approach sits closer to professional practice than learning either tool alone.
+If site work is new to you, our explainer on the architectural site plan is a useful primer.

 📌 Did You Know?

-According to Autodesk’s productivity studies, the AutoCAD Architecture toolset can speed up common architectural tasks by up to 61% compared to base AutoCAD.
-The toolset ships with a library of more than 8,800 architectural components, walls, doors, windows, and stairs, that you can place with real construction behaviour rather than redrawing them line by line.
+According to Autodesk, the AutoCAD Architecture toolset ships with a library of more than 8,800 architectural components, including walls, doors, windows, and stairs, that you place with real construction behaviour instead of redrawing them line by line.

 How to Choose the Right AutoCAD Course for Architecture Students

-With six strong options on this list, the question is which one fits your stage and goals.
-The answer comes down to three checks.
+With six strong options, the choice comes down to three checks.

 Match the Course to Your Skill Level

-If you have never opened AutoCAD before, start with Alicia Sanz’s Introduction to AutoCAD or Isabel Martinez’s Architectural Drawing course.
-Both assume zero prior knowledge and walk you through the interface step by step.
-If you can already draft a basic plan but want to specialize, the Industrial Loft, Interior Renovation, or Furniture courses move faster and assume you understand layers, blocks, and dimensioning.
+If you have never opened AutoCAD, start with Alicia Sanz’s Introduction to AutoCAD or Isabel Martinez’s Architectural Drawing course.
+Both assume zero prior knowledge and take you through the interface step by step.
+If you can already draft a basic plan but want to specialize, the loft, renovation, or furniture courses move faster and assume you understand layers, blocks, and dimensioning.

 Look at the Project Output, Not Just the Software

-Every course on this list teaches AutoCAD, but the project deliverables are different.
-A floor plan, a renovation set, a furniture fabrication file, and an urban site model all use the same software in very different ways.
+Every course here teaches AutoCAD, but the deliverables differ.
+A floor plan, a renovation set, a furniture fabrication file, and an urban site model use the same software in very different ways.
 Pick the project type closest to the work you want to be doing in two years.

 Check the Instructor’s Architectural Background

-Generic AutoCAD tutorials teach commands.
-Architect-led courses teach how to think in AutoCAD as an architect, which lines belong on which layers, which dimensions matter, and how to set up a sheet for printing.
-All six instructors above are practicing architects, interior designers, or civil engineers, which is why these courses translate into studio work better than a YouTube playlist.
+Generic tutorials teach commands.
+Architect-led courses teach how to think in AutoCAD as an architect: which lines belong on which layers, which dimensions matter, and how to set up a sheet for printing.
+All six instructors above are practicing architects, interior designers, or civil engineers, which is why these courses translate into studio work better than a loose YouTube playlist.

 ⚠️ Common Mistake to Avoid

-Many architecture students try to skip AutoCAD and jump straight into 3D tools like Revit or Rhino.
-This often backfires.
-2D drafting discipline, line weights, layer management, dimensioning conventions, is exactly what employers test in entry level interviews.
-Master AutoCAD first, then layer 3D and BIM tools on top.
+Many students try to skip AutoCAD and jump straight into 3D tools like Revit or Rhino.
+It usually backfires.
+Clean 2D drafting, line weights, layer management, and dimensioning conventions are exactly what employers test in entry-level interviews.
+Build that foundation first, then add 3D and BIM tools on top.

 How Much Do AutoCAD Courses for Architects Cost?

-Domestika courses typically sit in a low price range, often discounted to between roughly 10 and 30 USD per course during sales, and they include lifetime access plus a final project.
-Compared with university CAD electives or third-party CAD academies that can run into hundreds of dollars, this puts a structured AutoCAD education within reach of any architecture student.
+Domestika courses sit in a low price range, often discounted to between roughly 10 and 30 USD during sales, and they include lifetime access plus a final project.
+Set against university CAD electives or third-party academies that run into hundreds of dollars, this puts a structured AutoCAD education within reach of any student.

-Beyond the course fee, the only required cost is the software itself.
-Autodesk offers a free educational license for students and educators that gives full AutoCAD access for one year, renewable while you are enrolled.
-Combined with a Domestika course, that is a complete entry-level AutoCAD education for the price of one or two textbooks.
+Beyond the course fee, the only required cost is the software.
+Autodesk offers a free educational license for students and educators that gives full AutoCAD access for a year, renewable while you are enrolled.
+Combined with a Domestika course, that is a complete entry-level AutoCAD education for the price of a couple of textbooks.

-Course pricing on Domestika changes with promotional periods and region.
-Always verify the current price on the course page before purchasing.
+Domestika pricing changes with promotions and region.
+Check the current price on the course page before buying.

 Frequently Asked Questions About AutoCAD Courses for Architects